 Through the 1960s and 70s the firm went on to design the CN Tower and multiple signature office buildings in downtown Toronto and Calgary for major banks and oil companies.

 Through the 1980s and 90s WZMH’s work followed its developer and new clients, expanding into USA, the Middle East and China.

 After 50 years and renamed as WZMH Architects, the firm has evolved from its modest roots to a global force in Architectural Design, with a showcase of buildings in every large Canadian city and many throughout the world.

 Enduring developer relationships with Oxford Properties, Brookfield, Olympia and York, Four Seasons and many other clients have generated a multitude of current projects presently under design at WZMH Architects.

-Fast forward 50 years and WZMH Architects have evolved into a diversified practice adept at increasingly complex design, construction and procurement methods.
-As our clients have progressed from private entrepreneurial developers making quick and binding decisions to large companies with boards of directors, complex accounting and decision making structures, WZMH’s project management methodology has developed to assist accordingly.
+Fast forward 50 years and WZMH Architects has evolved into a diversified practice adept at increasingly complex design, construction and procurement methods.
+As our clients have progressed from private entrepreneurial developers making quick and binding decisions to large companies with boards of directors, complex accounting and decision-making structures, WZMH’s project management methodology has developed to assist accordingly.